barnesy/portfolio/résumé.md

 # Chris Barnes

 I’ve been leading teams to create web-based and native software for over a decade.
-My core strengths, including fluency in multiple code languages, dexterity in design principles and typography, come from an extensive background in design and development.
-I enjoy approaching a product from a holistic perspective, end to end.
+My core strengths include fluency in multiple code languages, dexterity in design principles, typography, and team leadership.
+I have an extensive background in design and development, and I enjoy approaching a product from a holistic perspective, end to end.
 High craft and creative environments with my teams are paramount.
 [chris@barnesy.me](mailto:chris@barnesy.me) /  [www.barnesy.me](http://barnesy.me)